Surviving Hiroshima: A Young Woman's Story

-On August 6, 1945, twenty-two-year-old Kalaria Palchikoff was doing pre-breakfast chores when a blinding flash lit the sky over Hiroshima, Japan.
-A moment later everything went black as the house collapsed on her and her family.
+On August 6, 1945, 22-year-old Kaleria Pachikoff was doing pre-breakfast chores when a blinding flash lit the sky over Hiroshima, Japan.
+A moment later, everything went black as the house collapsed on her and her family.
 Their world, and everyone else's, changed as the first atomic bomb was detonated over a city.

-After the bombing, trapped in the center of previously unimagined devastation, Kaleria summoned her strength to come to the aid of bomb victims, treating the never before seen effects of radiation.
-Fluent in English, Kaleria was soon recruited to work with Douglas General MacArthur’s occupation forces after the war in a number of secretarial positions until the family found a new life in the United States.
+After the bombing, trapped in the center of previously unimagined devastation, Kaleria summoned her strength to come to the aid of bomb victims, treating the never-before seen effects of radiation.
+Fluent in English, Kaleria was soon recruited to work with Gen. Douglas MacArthur’s occupation forces in a number of secretarial positions until the family found a new life in the United States.

-Heavily based on quotes from Kaleria's memoirs written immediately after World War II, and transcripts of the United States Army Air Force interviews with her, her account is an emotional, and sometimes chilling, story of courage and survival in the face of one of history’s greatest catastrophes.
+Heavily based on quotes from Kaleria's memoirs written immediately after World War II and transcripts of United States Air Forces interviews with her, her story is an emotional and sometimes chilling story of courage and survival in the face of one of history’s greatest catastrophes.

 Interview with Anthony Drago and Douglas Wellman, authors of "Surviving Hiroshima: A Young Woman's Story"